 Use velcro to hold your remote controls in place.
 Not only will they have a specified “home” so you know where to find them, but they won’t slide around as you drive down the road.
 This is a great idea for your home as well, especially if you live with many people or have toddlers around.
 Now you don’t have to keep asking everyone, ‘are you sitting on the remote’?

 Another option is to use command strips.
 Both have advantages for anywhere in the RV including the RV bathroom.

 8. What’s RV Living Without Flashlight Holders?

-Install broom clips near the door (or on the inside of doors) to hold your flashlights.
+Install broom clips (broom holders) near the door (or on the inside of doors) to hold your flashlights by the handle.
 That way, you can grab one any time you need one (in the dark, of course).
 You no longer have to scramble in the dark looking for a flashlight which makes this one of the most useful tips!

 9. Hang Shower Products For Easy Accessibility

-Hang your shower products from a curtain rod.
+Hang your shower products from a curtain rod or expandable towel rod.
 They will stay organized with no bending over to reach your bath products – soaps, shampoo, conditioner, lotions and so much more.